pankajthakurncsu/GenAI4SE_Assignment1/README.md

 # GenAI4SE Assignment: Code Embedding and Visualization

-**Objective**
+**Objective** <br>
 To observe visualization of the embeddings of 10 code snippets sampled from the task Code Clone Detection benchmark from CodeXGlue using CodeBert model and TSNE technique.

 **Requirements**
 The dependencies are listed out in the requirements.txt attached in the zip file

 **Code**
-AN ipynb file is attached in the zip file that can be run directly by importing into Google Colab.
+An ipynb file is attached in the zip file that can be run directly by importing into Google Colab.
 The code implementation was done on Google Colab.

 **Experimentation**
 The following task was experimented with two CodeBert models - CodeBert-base and CodeBERTa-small-v1 with perplexity values of 5 and 7 for each.
 The observations for each case have been noted in the next section.